Shelby County v. Holder: Wisconsin

 In 2014, the American Civil Liberties Union and the Advancement Project filed a petition asking the Supreme Court to block Wisconsin's voter ID law, charging the measure would disproportionately affect voters of color.
 Challenging the law under Section 2 of the Voting Rights Act and the U.S. Constitution, Advancement Project litigated on behalf of the League of United Latin American Citizens of Wisconsin, Cross Lutheran Church, Wisconsin League of Young Voters Education Fund, and the Milwaukee Area Labor Council of the AFL-CIO.
 Advancement Project claimed that Wisconsin's voter ID law, enacted in 2012, is "part of a broader attack on the right to vote".
 On October 9, 2014, the U.S. Supreme Court issued an emergency stay in this case, blocking a Seventh Circuit Court of Appeals order to implement Wisconsin's voter ID law and enabling registration under previous rules for the fall of 2014 elections.
-It has yet to rule on the provisions of Wisconsin's law.
+In March 2015, the Supreme Court declined to take up the case, allowing the law to go into effect.

 Legislative responses

-On January 16, 2014, a bipartisan group of members of Congress, consisting of Representatives Jim Sensenbrenner and John Conyers and Senator Patrick Leahy, introduced H.R.3899/S.R.1945, the Voting Rights Amendment Act of 2014.
+On January 16, 2014, a bipartisan group of members of Congress, consisting of Representatives Jim Sensenbrenner and John Conyers and Senator Patrick Leahy, introduced H.R.3899/S.1945, the Voting Rights Amendment Act of 2014.
 The bill was introduced to strengthen the Voting Rights Act of 1965 (VRA) and vital protections of it after Shelby County v.
 Holder.
 The proposed Voting Rights Amendment Act of 2014 consists of five components: